jhjdev/driversnote-assessment-api/README.md

 }
 ```

+## 🚨 CRITICAL SECURITY WARNING

+**⚠️ NEVER COMMIT SECRETS TO VERSION CONTROL**

+- **DO NOT** put real credentials in `.env` files that are committed to git
+- **ALWAYS** use placeholder values in documentation examples
+- **ROTATE** any credentials that may have been accidentally exposed
+- **USE** environment variables for all sensitive configuration
+- **REVIEW** all commits before pushing to ensure no secrets are included

+If you accidentally commit secrets:
+1. Immediately rotate/revoke the exposed credentials
+2. Remove secrets from git history using `git filter-branch` or similar
+3. Force push the cleaned history
+4. Verify no secrets remain in the repository

 ## 🔒 Security

 This API implements enterprise-grade security features to protect against unauthorized access and reduce operational costs.